 - Difficulty keeping eyes open; may last for several hours

-- Occurs more frequently during the day rather than at night
+- Uncontrolled winking, blinking,or squinting that may come and go periodically throughout the day and occurs more frequently during the day than at night

 - Sensitivity to light (photophobia)

-- Blurry vision; duration varies from person to person based severity of disorder
+- Blurry vision; duration varies from person to person depending on the severity of the disorder

 Contact your primary care physician, eye care professional, or neurologist if: